-The Property Control Specialist assists with asset control by updating the Property Control (PROP) database with new assets valued at $5,000.00 or more, tagging new assets, and moving, storing, and assisting with the sale of surplus property.
+The Property Control Specialist assists with asset control by updating the Property Control database with new assets valued at $5,000.00 or more, tagging new assets, retrieving, moving, storing, and assisting with the sale of surplus property.
 The Property Control Specialist monitors the amount and type of furniture in classrooms and assists the Coordinator of Property Control with annual departmental inventories, operates various motor vehicles, light delivery vehicles, and a forklift, and supervises support staff and student workers of the Property Control Department.

 MINIMUM ACCEPTABLE QUALIFICATIONS